dubo-dubon-duponey/RLG/README.md

 # RLG

-RandomLifeGenerator
+> RandomLifeGenerator

-Project originally created during classes with some of my friends, that I upgraded and continued even after.
-It's such really basic, works with Python.
-As say in the title, it allows you to create random and totally WTF lifes for the personns you want.
-Just gotta change the names in the lists which are meant for this.
+This project has originally been created during classes with some of my friends.
+I then continued working on it.
+It's really basic, and works with just Python, no dependencies.

+As hinted by its name, it allows you to create random and totally WTF life forms for the persons you want.
+Just gotta change the names in the lists.

 Enjoy creating WTF things.